 The Sukanya Samriddhi account was initiated by Prime Minister Narendra Modi with the intention for parents to be able to help save and hence be able to afford their girl child's education and marriage with financial independence, promising a great future.
 As of now, such an account can be opened in the post office or at certain banks in and around the country.
-The interest rate collected in this account as of 2015-2016 is 9.2% per annum whereas last year the interest that was used for the account was 9.2% by the account holders.
+The interest rate collected in this account as of 2019-20 was 7.6% per annum whereas for the year 2020, the interest rate that was used for the account was 7.6% by the account holders.
 This type of account and savings product also come with maturity benefit.

 What is Children Mutual Fund?

 Children Mutual Fund are specially designed for child’s future with higher risk factor but higher interest rate allowing to have an extra edge when it comes to helping in beating the inflation to a good extent.
 These mutual funds are generally available for both the girl and boy child.
 Some funds offer special maturity benefits.

 It is not the number of advantages that counts to make this choice between the two savings instruments and instead is based on the risk and requirements of the parent and their willingness to take risk.
 SSY has no risks involved but for parents who would want to fight inflation, might find children mutual funds more useful.

 Sukanya Samriddhi Top Pages